Ultimate Labor of Love: 7 Delightful Knitting Projects for Kids’ Sweaters

 Photo: DROPS Design

-Emily Stripes: Again, DROPS Design calls this a girl’s pullover.
-But in different colors, it would be quite suitable for boys, too.
+- Why you’ll want to: While DROPS Design calls this a girl’s pullover, it is perfectly suitable for boys too.
 The crocheted granny square pocket is completely optional, and the pattern comes in a nice array of sizes — from 5 to 14.

 Photo: DROPS Design